camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-sdk.md

 }
 ```

-This object creates a custom headers for the jobs created for the tasks that use this template.
+This object creates custom headers for the jobs created for the tasks that use this template.
-The Connector runtime environments pick up this custom header and translates it into BPMN Errors accordingly.
+The Connector runtime environments pick up this custom header and translate it into BPMN errors accordingly.
-You can see an example of how to use this in the [BPMN Errors in Connectors guide](../use-connectors.md#bpmn-errors).
+You can see an example of how to use this in the [BPMN errors in Connectors guide](../use-connectors.md#bpmn-errors).

 ### Runtime logic